Vital Impacts’ Ukraine relief print sale features work by 100 famous photographers

 “This was taken on May 30, 2018 in Kiev, Ukraine.
 After the Last Bell ceremony in schools, students from around the city come to Podil area of Kiev by the Dnepr river to bathe in a fountain.
 This is the most popular area for the students to hang out in”.
 Dina Litovsky / Courtesy of Vital Impacts

-Vital Impacts, a non-profit founded by Ami Vitale, one of our favorite National Geographic photographers, and visual journalist Eileen Mignoni, is having a sale to Direct Relief, a charity currently providing humanitarian aid to Ukraine.
+Vital Impacts, a non-profit founded by Ami Vitale, one of our favorite National Geographic photographers, and visual journalist Eileen Mignoni, is having a sale to support Direct Relief, a charity currently providing humanitarian aid to Ukraine.
 From now until April 20, 2022, you can support a good cause by picking up a print from National Geographic photographers like Paul Nicklen, Brian Skerry, Jimmy Chin, Frans Lanting, and many more.
-The last Vital Impacts print sale raised $620,000 for conservation charities, but this they’re hoping to raise $1 million.
+The last Vital Impacts print sale raised $620,000 for conservation charities, but this time they’re hoping to raise $1 million.

 You can purchase a print of the lead image here.